 The early part of his career was spent in Banking before becoming involved in CSR after the Inner City riots of the early 1980s.
 After this involvement he held CSR related positions at HSBC, TSB, British Aerospace and ran his own CSR consultancy for five years.

 In 2003 he joined Boots and became responsible for all the Company’s CSR activities.
 Following the merger between Boots and Alliance UniChem and the subsequent Private Equity Buy Out he was appointed Director of CSR.

 2014 saw the creation of Walgreens Boots Alliance following the merger between Walgreens in the USA and Alliance Boots.
 He now has responsibility for CSR globally for this new enterprise.

-Christine started her career in 1996 with Newbridge Networks in Canada.
-She graduated with a Master's in the History of Technology and International Relations and a B.A. in History and International Politics from the University of Ottawa.
-She also completed the Management Acceleration Programme at INSEAD Business School in France.
+Graduating with a Master's in the History of Technology and International Relations and a B.A in History and International Politics from the University of Ottawa, Christine also completed the Management Acceleration Programme at INSEAD Business School in France.

 John D. Edelman

 Managing Director, Global Engagement and Corporate Responsibility, Edelman

 John Edelman was appointed in 2010 as Managing Director, Global Engagement and Corporate Responsibility, a new position focused on Edelman’s global citizenship, sustainability, and corporate responsibility.
 He also serves as President of the DJ Edelman Family Foundation.

 Edelman leads the firm’s global citizenship initiatives including corporate social responsibility, volunteerism, corporate philanthropy, community engagement, supplier and partnership engagement, environmental sustainability, and corporate reporting.
 He co-leads the Global Diversity Advisory Group with Claudia Patton, Chief Talent Officer.